rpellerin/rpellerin.github.io/content/hiring-interviews.md

 Every once in a while, people quit companies and start looking for others.
 They have to go through hiring processes all over again.
 This is usually time-consuming and not necessarily easy or pleasant.

 One of the things that I personally fear the most is forgetting to ask important questions during an interview.
-So of then can be game changers.
+Some of them can even be game changers.
 So here is a list of all the useful ones one might want to ask:

 # General questions